 The Free Application for Federal Student Aid or FAFSA is the federal financial aid form students complete to apply for all federal student financial aid.

 Federal verification is a process which requires institutions to verify the accuracy of the information provided on a student’s FAFSA in an effort to ensure that federal aid is distributed to those who are eligible.
 If your FAFSA is selected for verification by the U.S. Department of Education, you are required to provide documentation to the school verifying the information you entered on your FAFSA.
 Your FAFSA may be selected for verification because your FAFSA contains estimated information or inconsistencies, was incomplete, or was selected at random.
+On a case-by-case basis, your FAFSA application could be Institutionally selected for verification in order for the college to clear up any inconsistent or conflicting information.

 How will I know that I have been selected for verification?